-With an estimated 600 bird species and six internationally recognized Important Bird and Biodiversity Areas (IBAs), Belize is one of Central America’s premier birding destinations.
-With over 100 protected areas in the country, critical habitats remain intact for resident and migratory species.
+With an estimated near-600 bird species and six internationally-recognized Important Bird and Biodiversity Areas (IBAs), Belize is one of Central America’s top birding destinations.
+Over 100 protected areas in the country remain as critical habitats intact for both resident and migratory bird species.
 As the New Year unfolds, the most colourful (and noisy) feeding frenzy goes on full display as Scarlet Macaws gather in Southern Belize.

-The Scarlet Macaw is one of the largest parrots in the world.
-It is a beautiful bird distinguishable with electric crimson plum- age to contrast its yellow and blue tail feathers.
-These range-restricted birds migrate from the Chiquibul Forest to their seasonal feeding grounds of Southern Belize.
-You know they have arrived as you hear the unequivocal rrrahk raucously echoing above.
-They come in search of the blooming ‘Polewood’ and ‘Annato’.
-Coincidentally, these lovebirds form monogamous life-long bonds and are most plentifully seen around Valentine’s Day!
+Notably, the Scarlet Macaw is one of the largest parrots in the world.
+In Belize, these beauties are distinguishable with electric crimson plumage to contrast its yellow and blue tail-feathers.
+Additionally, these range-restricted birds migrate from the Chiquibul Forest to their seasonal feeding grounds of Southern Belize.
+Once arrived, their unmistakeable and noisy rrrahk sound echoes raucously echoes above.
+These Scarlet Macaws choose the South in search of feeding on the blooming ‘Polewood’ and ‘Annato’.
+Coincidentally, these lovebirds also form life-long pairs and are most plentifully seen around Valentine’s Day!

-Embark on your birding adventure with a Belize Audubon trained guide to maximize the quality of your experience.
-Grab your binoculars and head South to scan the treetops in search of Belize’s brightest feathered friends!
+Embark on your birding adventure with a local bird guide to maximize the quality of your experience while supporting an eco-friendly livelihood.
+So, grab your binoculars and head South to scan the treetops in search of Belize’s brightest feathered friends!